fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 > [!Note]
 > If TCR *rejects* your campaign submission, a Microsoft case is automatically opened on your behalf with Microsoft's Telephone Number Services (TNS) - Service Desk.
 You can view your case by navigating to the [Phone Number Service Center](https://pstnsd.powerappsportals.com), and then selecting the tab for **My Company Cases**.
 Open the case, and you can interact with the Telephone Number Services - Service Desk team about the details and status of the case.

+Once your Campaign has been approved by TCR, you can move on to [Step 3: Enable SMS](sms-management.md).

 ## Considerations